liatrio/elk-dashboard/README.md

 docker-compose up -d --build
 ```

+### Collectors
+#### BitBucket
-When the LogStash container starts up it runs the sample BitBucket pipeline which imports projects, repos and pull requests into separate indexes in ElasticSearch.
+The BitBucket collector is configured to run once when the container is first started and imports projects, repos and
+pull requests into separate indexes in ElasticSearch.

 View LogStash log output
 ```